Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 He invested fractionally in two properties in late 2017 and two more in 2018.

 Because of 100% year one bonus depreciation, John received depreciation deductions of $64,325 and $57,275 on his first two properties in 2017.
-Combined that benefit totaled $121,600.
+Combined, that benefit totaled $121,600.

-That meant he could claim a $121,600 paper loss (depreciation) on his taxes even though he actually made $300,000.
+That meant he could claim a $121,600 paper loss (depreciation) on his taxes even though he made $300,000.
 His syndicator reported that paper loss on his year-end K-1.
 It’s considered a passive activity loss.

-The interesting point here is that the $300,000 of income he gets from the business is considered income from a passive activity.
-And the IRS allows losses from passive activities to be taken against passive activity income, regardless of the source.
+The interesting point about using the bonus depreciation from his real estate investments to offset his passive income from the $300,000 income he gets from the business is considered income from a passive activity.
+The IRS allows losses from passive activities to be taken against passive activity income, regardless of the source.

 Mathematically, here’s how it looks.